OpenScienceLabs/grant-proposals/makim/psf-proposal-makim.md

       Technology, Abhijeet brings enthusiasm and fresh perspectives to the project.
 He has previously contributed to the Makim project and will continue to play a key role in its enhancement.
-Abhijeet will dedicate approximately 70 hours per week over the duration (12 weeks) of the project, actively contributing to its development and implementation.
+Abhijeet will dedicate approximately 90-100 hours over the duration (12 weeks) of the project, actively contributing to its development and implementation.

   2. **Project Manager**: